 Exotic Ski Areas: Spain and Portugal25th January 2013

 If you are planning a skiing holiday, rather than head to the usual destinations why not branch out and visit somewhere new!
 With mountains to be found in countries around the world, there is skiing available in a number of exotic locations.
+Take a look at these exotic ski areas!

 The fact that there is a range of ski areas in Spain is relatively well known which therefore makes it an ideal exotic option.
 The Pyrenees as well as the Sierra Nevada offer, in regards to levels and comfort, everything that a skier desires at over 30 different resorts.
 As such, the Spanish ski areas demonstrate a very viable alternative to ski areas in France, Austria or Italy.
 Enjoy excellent facilities for both skiers and snowboarders, challenging well groomed pistes and great extra activities for families and party goers.